kirklennon/patent-puller/README.md

 # patent-puller
 Django web application for pulling patent information.
 User enters a patent number and patent-puller uses the USPTO assignment API to extract the *current* assignee from the XML assignment data.
-It also uses Beautiful Soup to scrape the title, abstract, and inventors from the individual patent's page found using a USPTO number search.
+The original version used Beautiful Soup to scrape the title, abstract, and inventors from the individual patent's page found using a USPTO number search, but that straightforward indvidual information page was discontinued and replaced with a convoluted JavaScript-heavy search tool.
+Thankfully the USPTO also has a [poorly-publicised API](https://developer.uspto.gov/ibd-api/swagger-ui/index.html) that makes the same information availble as JSON.
 ## Currently implemented features
 The user can multiple line-separated patents in a textarea field.
 Each patent number  is validated for formatting.
-Inventor names are reformatted from "Last; First Middle" into standard "First Middle Last" name order and, if more than one, are concatenated into a comma-separated string containing all inventors.
+Inventor names are reformatted from "Last First Middle" into standard "First Middle Last" name order and, if more than one, are concatenated into a comma-separated string containing all inventors.
 The results of the search are output as table rows.
 ## To be completed
-* No assignment data: If the reassignment database has no entries, the applicant from the original patent should be used instead.
 * Reassignment data inaccuracies: The tool should account for assignee name changes and mergers.
 ## Potential performance improvements
 * The scraping process can be slow since it requires two requests to the USPTO for each patent.
 It may be worth creating a database to cache patent data to speed up repeated or interrupted requests.